-Application forms for a conference course can be obtained from the Office of Admissions and Records.
+Application forms for a conference course can be obtained from the Professional and International Program (PIP) Office.
 Students must first have the forms approved by the instructor.
 After obtaining the required signatures, the formal registration and payment of required fees for these courses shall take place.
 If the course is to be used for graduation requirements, grades must be submitted by the instructor on the required deadline.
 In addition, the required contact hours must also be met between the student and the instructor for academic credit.
 All other rules and regulations apply.